gmkung/telegram-digester/README.md

 # Telegram Digest Bot

 A powerful Telegram bot that monitors your selected channels and chats, filters important messages, and generates AI-powered digests using OpenAI's Responses API or local Ollama models.
+Perfect for staying informed about important discussions across multiple Telegram channels without getting overwhelmed by the constant stream of messages.

 ## Architecture Flow